apache/geode/docker/README.md

 If you're updating the image for a release, tag the build with the version:

 ```
-docker build -t apachegeode/geode:{version} .
+docker build -t apache/geode:{version} .
-docker build -t apachegeode/geode:latest .
+docker build -t apache/geode:latest .
 ```

 Once it's tagged, push to DockerHub:

 ```
-docker push apachegeode/geode:{version}
+docker push apache/geode:{version}
 ```

-* You need to be authenticated in DockerHub and be an administrator of the project.
-Ask for permissions at *dev@geode.apache.org*.
+* You need to be authenticated in DockerHub and be a member of the `apache` organization with write access to this repository.
+Ask for permissions at *private@geode.apache.org*.
 * This may take a while depending on your internet connection.

 # Starting a locator and gfsh